jeremylu43/jeremylu43.github.io/_posts/2025-10-01-nba_excitement_part_1.md

 ## Understanding our Data

-For data, I scraped every NBA regular season game (total of 34,303 games across 4,593 days) starting from the 1996-97 season to the 2024-25 season. from the great Michael Beuoy's website [inpredictable](https://www.inpredictable.com/), which has a variety of data publically available.
+For data, I scraped every NBA regular season game (total of 34,303 games across 4,593 days) starting from the 1996-97 season to the 2024-25 season from the great Michael Beuoy's website [inpredictable](https://www.inpredictable.com/), which has a variety of data publically available.
 Two key metrics from this site, **excitement** and **tension**, can be used to measure how engaging an NBA game might be.

 [**Excitement**](https://www.inpredictable.com/2014/05/top-game-finder-for-nba.html) measures how much a win probability graph moves over the course of the game.
 To understand this better,